Houston, TX Neighborhood Map: Learn More About the Bayou City’s Diverse Communities

 Living near NASA is pretty dang cool!
 Clear Lake offers that unique mix of space industry professionals, boating enthusiasts, and people who love being close to Galveston Bay.

-Here, there are waterfront homes and affordable family neighborhoods.
-The area has a laid-back, coastal vibe that’s totally different from the rest of Houston.
+There are waterfront homes and affordable family neighborhoods here.
+The area has a laid-back, coastal vibe that is totally different from the rest of Houston.

 Plus, how awesome is it to say you live near where they plan missions to space?